bitrise-io/devcenter/_articles/en/reviews/bitrise-tools-draft.md

 This is your friendly iOS Code Signing Doctor.

-{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it help you to sign your iOS project.
+{% include message_box.html type="info" title="Find out more on codesigndoc" content="Check out its [GitHub page](https://github.com/bitrise-io/codesigndoc) and see how it helps you to sign your iOS project.

 * [Collecting and exporting code signing files with codesigndoc](/code-signing/ios-code-signing/collecting-files-with-codesigndoc/)
 * [Device testing for iOS]()"%}

-## Server / service
+## Server/service

 ### bitrise webhooks

-Bitrise Webhooks processor.
-Transforms various incoming webhooks (GitHub, Bitbucket, Slack, ...) to [bitrise.io](https://www.bitrise.io)'s Build Trigger API format, and calls it to start a build.
+This [Bitrise Webhooks processor](https://github.com/bitrise-io/bitrise-webhooks) transforms various incoming webhooks (for example, from GitHub, Bitbucket, or Slack) to [bitrise.io](https://www.bitrise.io)'s Build Trigger API format, and calls it to start a build.

-{% include message_box.html type="info" title="My message" content=""%}